dschnare/binderjs/Reference.md

 	function (observer, arg1, arg2) {...}

+Subscribes to the changes of an observable.
+When the callback or `onNotify` function are called the observable sending the notification will be passed as an argument along with any additional arguments specified for the notification.
+If an observer object does not have an `onNotify` method then the observer object will not subscribe to the observerable.

 **observable.notify(...)**

+	notify(...)

 Notifies all observers if the observable is not blocked and not being throttled.
 Any arguments passed to this method will be passed along with the observer itself to each subscriber.

-	notify(...)

 **observable.throttle()**

+	throttle(duration)

+	duration - The timeout duration in milliseconds.

 Throttles notifications sent to observers by placing a timeout between the first call to `notify()` and when the observers are actually notified.
 All subsequent calls to `notify()` will have no effect until the timeout has expired.
 When the timeout has expired then the observers will be notified.

-	throttle(duration)

-	duration - The timeout duration in milliseconds.

 **observable.block()**

+	block()

 Pushes a block state onto the internal block stack.
 While the block stack has at least one block state the observable is said to be blocked and subsequent calls to `notify()` will have no effect.

-	block()

 **observable.unblock()**

+	unblock()

 Removes a block state from the internal block stack.
 While the block stack has at least one block state the observable is said to be blocked and subsequent calls to `notify()` will have no effect.

-	unblock()

 **observable.dispose()**

-Removes and disposes all observers.

 	dispose()

+Removes all observers.

 ---

-**binder.makeList()**

-Makes a list that extends `Array` and adheres to the EcmaScript 5 Array specification.
+**BINDER.makeList()**

 	makeList()
 	makeList(array)